Baden, Switzerland: Sport

 FC Baden is the local football team.
 They play their home games at the Esp Stadium in Fislisbach, a short distance from Baden.

+Baden Basket 54 is based in Baden.
+Baden Basket 54 plays in SB League Women, the highest tier level of women's professional basketball in Switzerland.

 Religion

 From the 2000 census, 7,059 or 43.4% are Roman Catholic, while 4,636 or 28.5% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 31 individuals (or about 0.19% of the population) who belong to the Christian Catholic faith.